humdrum-tools/humdrum-documentation/guide/ch14/index.md

 humsed 's/[^#-]//g' montev* | rid -GLId | sort | uniq -c
 ```

-In some tasks, we might wish to transform a `**kern`-format file so that
+In some tasks, we might wish to transform a <span class="rep">kern</span>-format file so that
 only pitch-related information is preserved:

 ```bash